Shopping trip to the UK

 When boarding and while at sea, switch off your data roaming to avoid extra high international roaming charges.

-In Rye, go for breakfast or lunch at the White House.
-No reservations taken, if you can wait there's always a place for you.
+Time for breakfast or lunch?
+Just go to the White House.
+No reservations taken, if you wait, there's always a place for you.
+Contemporary Cafe, In-house bakery, healthy lunches, delicious cakes, friendly staff, style with a smile.